 2. Wash your hands.
 With water.
 Wash with water as long as you can sing the “Happy birthday” song twice to make sure you are thoroughly washed.
 Scrub fingers and under the fingernails.
 Dump the hand sanitizers, especially the ones that are antibacterial.
 They contribute to the creation of superbugs.
 Keep vodka in a spray bottle for those times when you have no access to running water.

 3. Zap.
 According to the books written by Dr. Hulda Clark, the Zapper is a device that emits a positive offset square wave frequency that shatters parasites, bacteria and viruses.
 Frequency medicine was pioneered by Nikola Tesla in the 1900s and followed up by Georges Lakhovsky, Royal Rife and most recently, Hulda Clark.
 Hulda Clark developed a zapper for direct use, and another one she called a zappicator for zapping foods and beverages.
 She published the schematics public domain in her books so anyone can build them.
-There are many for sale on the internet, and some that are not up to specs, so choose wisely.
-I don’t know if it will be effective against Antibiotic-Resistant Bacteria, but the idea is it can help the immune system take care of many common pathogens that most people would take an antibiotic for. *The Hulda Clark Zapper is in the public domain and therefore has not been evaluated by the FDA.
+There are many for sale on the internet, and some that are not up to specs, so choose wisely. *The Hulda Clark Zapper is in the public domain and therefore has not been evaluated by the FDA.
 Not surprisingly it has been discredited by Big Pharma and their minions.

 4. Eat organic.
 Find small local farms that raise their livestock with no antibiotics, no hormones, no pesticides in feed.
 If they have organic certification, great.
 If not, visit their farm and see how they raise their animals.
 Eat certified organic fruits and vegetables.
 Use the Hulda Clark Food Zappicator on your food before eating.